kowainik/hit-on/README.md

 ### hit issue

-Now you need to decide which issue you should work at.
+Now you need to decide which issue you want to work on.
 You can use the `hit issue` command to see the full list of all open issues.
 After choosing the number of the issue, let's say 42, call `hit issue 42` to see the details of that issue.

 ### hit new